ahsumon85/secure-spring-boot-microservice/README.md

-## Spring Boot, Spring Cloud Oauth2, Spring Cloud Netflix Eureka, Spring CLoud Zuul, Spring Data JPA, MySQL.
+# Spring Cloud Oauth2 With [simple-spring-boot-microservice](https://github.com/ahsumon85/simple-spring-boot-microservice)

 ![Screenshot from 2020-11-22 09-59-11](https://user-images.githubusercontent.com/31319842/99893389-be602800-2ca9-11eb-951f-639c42520d23.png)

-# Overview
+## Overview
-The architecture is composed by five services:
+### The architecture is composed by five services:

    * [`micro-eureka-server`](https://github.com/habibsumoncse/secure-spring-boot-microservice#eureka-service): Service **Discovery Server** created with Eureka
    * [`micro-api-getway`](https://github.com/habibsumoncse/secure-spring-boot-microservice#api-gateway-service): API Gateway created with Zuul that uses the discovery-service to send the requests to the services.
 It uses Ribbon as a Load Balancer